Back to 92a - Back to content

 MOINADAPHNIA, (HERRICK 1887)

 95 a.
 One species.
-Common.
+Bottom dwelling, filtering the water

-- La Mesa Dam
+- La Mesa Dam,

 Moinodaphnia macleayi, (KING, 1853)